ilhamyoga/RESTful-API-NoteApp/README.md

 ```
 cd name_directory
 ```
-6. Next, Install module.
+6. Next, install module.
 Modules can be likened to libraries that contain packages for use in applications.
 ```
 npm install
 ```